-It's Adopt a Senior Pet Month!
-And as lots of older cats are hopefully finding their forever homes this month, we wanted to help all the new pet parents with their kitty's transition from shelter to home.
+Did you know that June is Adopt a Shelter Cat Month?
+And as lots of older cats are hopefully finding their forever homes this month, we wanted to help all the new pet parents with their new cat's transition from shelter to home.
 If you've adopted a cat and you're wondering, "What now?" ...
 Well, Congratulations on adopting a new furry family member!
 As for the "what now," let's get into it!
 Here are 4 ways to help your new kitty feel at home.

 1. Be prepared